luzou0526/msg-proj/README.md

 # msgproj
 The msgproj allows user to post messages, retrieve messages, and delete messages.

+## Design & Architecture
+The Project is separated into 4 components:
+- #### Frontend: React hosted on S3 Webhosting.
+  The reason of separating frontend from service is because it is a client of the API.
+Logically it should be on a different layer.
+An advantage of using S3 webhosting is it's easy to deploy, and scaling is automatically handled.
+- #### API: Node.js on AWS ECS cluster.
+  Node.js is fast, cost less hardware ($$$).
+ECS has very good supports on docker.
+- #### Docker Repo: ECR
+  ECR is AWS native Docker repo, automatically compatable with ECS.
+- #### DataStore: AWS hosted DynamoDB
+  DynamoBD has autoscaling on read/write capacity.
+It's NoSQL, search is fast.
+Key-pair structure fits the requirement well.

 ## How To Run:
 Before start, we need to get AWS authentication.
 - Get aws authenication by `aws configure`.